harryxu/dserver/data/puppet/modules/apache/README.md

 #####`server_root`

 Sets the root directory in which the server resides.
-Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, and '/usr/local' on FreeBSD.
+Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, '/usr/local' on FreeBSD, and '/var/www' on Gentoo.

 #####`server_signature`